MagpantayAT/CS232/README.md

     - rs1-2

 # Setting up Replica Set (rs0)
 1. Open your cmd then go to the bin folder of the MongoDB.
-By default, MongoDB bin folder can be located at on C:\Program Files\MongoDB\Server\3.4\bin
+By default, MongoDB bin folder can be located on C:\Program Files\MongoDB\Server\3.4\bin

 2. Once you are in the path of the bin folder, issue the command below:
    -  mongod --port 37011 --dbpath C:/mongodb/rs0/rs0-0 --replSet rs0 --shardsvr